 This post may have affiliate links.
 If you click one of these links and make a purchase, we will be paid a commission at no additional cost to you.

-Here are some German Christmas decorations that are awesome!
+Here are some Traditional German Christmas decorations that are beautiful!

 German Christmas Pyramid

-There are a couple different styles of the German Pyramid.
+There are a couple of different styles of the German Pyramid.

 There are so many different nutcrackers!
 It would be so easy to create a collection of them.